Food Safety and Food Defense: Are you confused??

 • Implement an inventory control system

-In a nut shell managing both food safety and food defense needs planning.
+In a nut shell balancing food safety and food defense needs planning.
 Food Safety Plan prevents a system failure whereas Food Defense plan prevents a system attack.
 Both need to be handled to ensure food moving out of your premises is safe for consumption as per its intended use.

 The hazards that need to be managed are similar but the intentions are different.
 Food safety hazards are anticipated and handled whereas food defense threats are not.